Charles Jerome Hopkins: In New York: character and disposition

 One of the more volatile and public events precipitated by Hopkins' tendency to offend came after he had given a young lady living in Vermont, with whom he was acquainted in his youth, with a book of poetry.
 The lady's fiance apparently took great offense at the gift of the book, as some passages had been noted and he felt that the passages were "...obscene and filthy".
 The young man confronted Jerome at his home and attacked him with a leather strap, leaving marks across his face and injuring one of his hands.
 Hopkins tried to press charges but only succeeded in bringing a civil suit against the man.
 During the case, Jerome stated that the book had been marked by someone else long before he came upon it and that "...in any case, only a filthy mind would consider such poetry filthy..."
 The work in question was a collection of poems written by Elizabeth Barrett Browning.

 Having already become a figure of some public notice due to his outspoken nature and rather unusual methods of persuasion, much was written by Hopkins supporters and detractors alike about the case and about the farce he had made of the events.
 He won his case, receiving payment from the man for injuries and slander.
 That was not enough to satisfy Hopkins, though.
 Taking out a quarter page ad in The New York Times, he humiliated his attacker and called him an "... immature, undeveloped ape of a clerk, barely able to appreciate the spoken word... much less fine poetry..."

 Among his contemporaries, Hopkins could count such a figure as Louis Morreau Gottschalk as his friend and colleague.
-Being an admirer of Gottschalk's, Jerome even sold his own Chickering piano-forte to fund a tour with him.
-Letters from the journey exclaim his excitement with all of the bold, new, innovative music he was hearing.
+Being an friend of Gottschalk's, Jerome sold his Chickering piano-forte to fund a tour with him.